jhess/Text-Translation-and-Sentiment-Analysis-using-BERT-Training-and-Optimization/README.md

 os.environ['REQUESTS_CA_BUNDLE'] = '<PATH-TO-CA.crt-FILE>'
 ```

-NOTE: You may need to add two CA cert files to the CA environment variable: one for HuggingFace, and one for [datasets](https://raw.githubusercontent.com/huggingface/datasets) (*NOTE: requests library seems to have a bug where it doesn't recognize environment variables with more than one path separated by the standard convention of the ";" delimeter and no spaces, and you may get an OSError: `OSError: Could not find a suitable TLS CA certificate bundle, invalid path:`):
+NOTE: You may need to add two CA cert files to the CA environment variable: one for Hugging Face, and one for [datasets](https://raw.githubusercontent.com/huggingface/datasets) (*NOTE: requests library seems to have a bug where it doesn't recognize environment variables with more than one path separated by the standard convention of the ";" delimeter and no spaces, and you may get an OSError: `OSError: Could not find a suitable TLS CA certificate bundle, invalid path:`):
 ```python
 import os